s8sato/eth-offline-signer/README.md

 ## Dependencies

-- `alloy` for signing, RLP, and JSON-RPC
+- `alloy` for managing entire transaction lifecycle
 - `clap` v4 for CLI parsing
 - `tokio` for async runtime
 - `dotenv` for `.env` config